JuliaAI/DataScienceTutorials.jl/__site/assets/literate/EX-powergen.md

 y_hat = predict(m_linReg, rows=test);
 ```

-We can start by visualising the observed and predicted values of wind power generation.
+We can start by visualising the observed and predicted valzes of wind power generation.

 ```julia:ex21
 figure(figsize=(8, 6))